 Mourning has broken!

 The point of Jesus telling them to go back to Galilee is that Easter isn’t the end of the story, it is only the beginning.
-See, Jesus’ being raised from the dead is not that someday God will beam us up Star Trek style from this terrible broken world before He melts it down or blows it up.
+See, Jesus’ being raised from the dead is not that someday God will beam us up Star Trek-style from this terribly broken world before He melts it down or blows it up.

 Easter is God’s future bursting into our unsuspecting present.

-The promise of Easter is that what God did in the physical body of Jesus on the first Easter morning, He will one day do for you and I—Mount Princeton, the Arkansas River, Denver and the Pacific Ocean.
+The promise of Easter is that what God did in the physical body of Jesus on the first Easter morning, He will one day do for you and me —Mount Princeton, the Arkansas River, Denver, and the Pacific Ocean.

 One day you and I and the cosmos will get a resurrection.

 And followers of Jesus are people who live, work, and serve with that hope here and now.
 We know that the way in which we extend grace to people when we give compassion, all of the time we spend serving and healing people who are sick and visiting those incarcerated in prison and pursuing justice and celebrating beauty in this world—all of this matters and lasts because of Easter.
 God intends to make this world new.

 As followers of Jesus, we are invited to live in such a way that announces that great hope here and now.
 Easter is good news for this present world.

 That’s why this church serves 100 rafting guides a free meal in the summertime.
 That is why this summer we have a mission group coming to join us and do community service projects here in BV.
 That is why we take clothes down to Victor Lira in Alamosa to hand out to the poor and homeless of the San Luis Valley.
 That’s why we cut and split firewood for the community.
 That’s why we are joining up with another church to bless our community with clean-up projects here in our town.

 Because we believe that God loves THIS world and intends to restore it and make it new.
 We intend to be a part of that in some small way.